beezzyy/Hangman/README.md

 # Hangman🕹️

-A word game in which one player has to guess a word that the other player has thought of, by guessing the letters in it.
-Every time they guess a wrong letter, part of a picture of a person being hanged is drawn, and if the picture is completed the person guessing has lost.
+A word game in which one player must guess the letters in a word that the other player has thought of.
+Every time they guess a wrong letter, a portion of a picture of a person being hanged is drawn, and the person guessing loses if the picture is completed.

 ## Technology